Anant/Cassandra.Realtime/README.run-in-docker-compose.md

 - cp-zookeeper
 - schema-registry
 - akhq (former kafka-hq)
-- python data importer (imports into kafka)
+- python data importer (imports into kafka) # TODO currently not containerized

 #### 2.1 create kafka topics
 Assuming we have two topics, one with schema (`record-cassandra-leaves-avro`) and one without schema (`record.cassandra.leaves`):